Chobrenga/N64-SpyDVI/README.md

 ![](./Images/Board3DNC.png)

-A QSB ribbon is planned for this project, but you can totally just solder the wires in accordance with the provided diagrams.
-I even left headers available for such a job.
+Currently no QSB, use N64 Header.
 N64 Header is a 20 pin 1.27mm pitch connection, of which can be bought on Amazon.

-The audio circuit is optional.

 The board only needs a 5V supply, there is a 3.3V regulator onboard to generate logic level.
 The RP2040 itself generates the 1.1V it needs for operaton.
+The MOSFET Q1 cuts off the 5V from the console when the usb is inserted, so it should be able to be programmed while installed.

 Custom 3D printed bracket, braces, and facia are planned, but not yet available.
 The ones from Peter Bartmann's [n64adv2_pcb](https://github.com/borti4938/n64adv2_pcb) should work just fine.